Analysis | Disasters in Republican-run places keep somehow proving how bad Democrats are at running things

 At least in Texas, the cold weather wasn’t invented out of whole cloth to assuage a losing candidate’s ego.

 That this tactic might actually work is a function of a few overlapping things that have become familiar to political observers.
 A conservative media more interested in promoting a viewpoint than in conveying accurate information.
 A deeply polarized electorate happier to see points scored against the other side than to hold its own elected leaders accountable.
 Politicians who’ve discovered how that instinct from voters can allow them to escape scrutiny and blame, always an appealing option.
-It’s not just Republicans doing that, of course; Gov. Andrew M. Cuomo (D-N.Y.), for example, is happy to have voters more angry at Trump than at him.
+It’s not just Republicans doing that, of course; New York Gov. Andrew M. Cuomo (D), for example, is happy to have voters more angry at Trump than at him.

 From the outside, though, those efforts can often look transparently self-serving.
-If you’ve internalized this habit of leveraging partisanship as self-defense, it can lead to scenarios that seem easy to justify but which collapse under even light scrutiny.
+If you’ve internalized this habit of leveraging partisanship as self-defense, it can lead to scenarios that seem easy to justify but that collapse under even light scrutiny.

 The disaster in Texas is ongoing and enormous in scale.
 Millions of people lack consistent power.
 The lack of power cascades to other systems, like water treatment and distribution.
 It’s a massive problem that may take weeks to fully resolve.